DCWizard/How-to-build-a-simple-todo-tasklist-in-html/README.md

 How to get/set title of the page.

-How to save the page using JavaScript.
+How to save the current HTML page using JavaScript.

 How to get the current HTML content in a string.
 <br>